 Storytime Session – for preschoolers & their parents/caregivers

 Special events are planned for a variety of ages throughout the year.
 See the online calendar, or flyers in the library for special upcoming events.
 All library programs and activities are free.
-Musicians, hands-on activities, author visits, arts programs, book discussions, and book character parties are a few examples of past special events.
+Musicians, hands-on activities, author visits, arts programs, gaming events, book discussions, and book character parties are a few examples of past special events.

 Annual Special Events

 Some programs occur each year at the library.
 These include Trick or Treat Storytime, where kids can wear costumes to storytime and parade around to receive treats.
 A model train display in the big meeting room (open to all ages) is often scheduled in December, with an accompanying train storytime.
 Día de los Niños/Día de los Libros is celebrated in partnership with the spring StoryBook Walk with our downtown and celebrates all of our community’s children and the importance of reading in their lives with fun activities and a free book to keep for each child & chances to win grand prizes.
 The summer Healthy Family Fair, held in partnership with CAPS, is held on a Saturday morning in June and features a variety of organizations serving youth and families, with freebies, fun activities, vehicles to explore and more!

 For the best experience for both groups and the general public, the library requires any non-related group of 8 or more to please schedule their visit by calling the library at 754-5738.
 This policy applies to both programmed visits (where library staff leads a tour or provides another program) as well as less formal visits (just bringing a group to use the library facilities or check out.)